bradosia/DocuCapture/README.md

 ## Solution Diagram
 ![alt text](https://github.com/bradosia/DocuCapture/blob/main/ref/usage.png?raw=true)

+## Advantages over competition
+* Invoice and receipt capturing and processing speed scales with the devices that have DocuCapture installed.
+* Invoice an receipt capturing unaffected by web service outages
+* This is the only offline solution for small and mid-sized businesses.
+(SAP has a solution at the enterprise level)

+## Audience
+Small and Medium sized businesses.
+Can be used personally too.

 ## Team Members needed
 - A business analyst for determining any other potential uses for the idea and indentify pitfalls and solutions.
 - Marketer for determining the market segment